Chrisc0610/Mapping_Earthquakes/README.md

 - The legend on the bottom right corner displays the level of magnetitude based of the cirlce color on the map
 - If you hover over the circle a popup text box will appear with more entails on the earthquake.
 - You can also chage the display of the map from the layers box in the top right corner.
-	- Refere the the image below for a sample of the file.
+	- Reference the the image below for a sample of the file.

 ![earthquakes.png](images/Earthquake_Map.PNG)